hannistudios/hannistudios.github.io/_posts/how-to-style-vintage-brass.md

 ---

+📌 **Want more ideas?**
-Check out my pinterest board for more ideas on styling vintage brass!
+Check out my [Pinterest board]([https://pinterest.com/hannistudios](https://www.pinterest.com/hannistudios/vintage-brass-styling/) for inspiration.
 Have a favorite vintage brass find?
-Tag me on Instagram [@hannistudios_](https://instagram.com/hannistudios_) — I’d love to see it!
+Tag me on [Instagram @hannistudios_](https://instagram.com/hannistudios_) — I’d love to see it!